MathiasGS/Uber-Coding-Challenge/README.md

 I picked Azure Table Storage based on the assumption that it is required to always be able to tell if a message is sent (messages and send status are persisted) and because it provided the necessary capabilities with regards to locking for concurrent workers (email sending is not idempotent!).

 One may argue that e.g. a Queue-based storage might be relevant for this scenario.
 Due to time constraints and the assumed requirement to persist messages and send statuses this was not explored further.
 However, the data storage is isolated so that it is possible to replace the implementation at a later point in time.

+Experience: I have used Azure Table Storage in a couple of hobby projects.